Warchafter/php-docker-practice/readme.md

    git clone https://github.com/your-username/php-docker-practice.git
    cd php-docker-practice

+2. Create a .env file (use the .env.example as template):

-2. Build and run the Docker containers:
+3. Build and run the Docker containers:

     docker-compose up --build

-3. Access the PHP application in your browser:
+4. Access the PHP application in your browser:

     http://localhost:8080

-4. Access phpMyAdmin to manage the database (if applicable):
+5. Access phpMyAdmin to manage the database (if applicable):

     http://localhost:8081